Thursday, October 24, 2024

 It is unable of dealing with the issue of dynamic columns.
 Java or a stored procedure is still required.
 It's also challenging to write and maintain the code.

 It is unable to address the issue of set-based operations.
 All it can do is aggregate all situations, even if they aren't essential.
-That's the tough nut to crack for new users, and it takes a lot of extra effort.

 The aggregation is required in some instances.
 To do a row to column transposition in order to obtain numerous rows for each quarter's record, and to determine the largest amount each quarter based on the grouped sales table.